 This course presents Mathematics as an organised body of knowledge that will provide students with the highest foundation for tertiary studies in Mathematics and related areas.
 Students will be given opportunities to appreciate the power of Mathematics to provide a systematic way of understanding and interpreting God's creation in the world around them.
 Mathematics Specialist extends the algebraic, geometric and trigonometric skills studied in previous years and introduces vector methods in the study of geometry, complex numbers, polar coordinates and functions.
 This course is studied in conjunction with Mathematics Methods.

-Prerequisites

-Course A Grade in Advanced Mathematics

-Time off campus

-Nil

-Career Pathways

-This course is essential and/or desirable for tertiary courses in Mathematics, Engineering, Aviation and Physical Science and is helpful as a prerequisite for courses involving strong mathematical analysis.

-Year 11

-Unit 1

-The content includes the study of counting techniques, vectors including component form and proofs, geometric proofs, relative displacement and relative velocity and scalar products.

-Unit 2

-The content includes the study of trigonometric identities and equations, basic matrix algorithms and transformations, proofs and complex numbers.

-Year 12

-Unit 3

-The content includes the study of complex numbers, polar form of a complex number, functions, vector equation of a line, vectors in three dimensions, systems of linear equations and vector calculus.

-Unit 4

-The content includes the study of differentiation and integration techniques and applications, differential equations, simple harmonic motion and sample means.

-Mathematics ATAR Courses - TEA Bonus

-Curtin University, Edith Cowan University, Murdoch University and The University of Western Australia have recently announced the introduction of a Tertiary Entrance Aggregate bonus to encourage students to undertake the more challenging Mathematics ATAR course options, Mathematics Methods and Mathematics Specialist.
+Prerequisites WA Curriculum A Grade Course A Grade in Advanced Mathematics Time off campus Nil Career Pathways This course is essential and/or desirable for tertiary courses in Mathematics, Engineering, Aviation and Physical Science and is helpful as a prerequisite for courses involving strong mathematical analysis.
+Year 11 Unit 1 The content includes the study of counting techniques, vectors including component form and proofs, geometric proofs, relative displacement and relative velocity and scalar products.
+Unit 2 The content includes the study of trigonometric identities and equations, basic matrix algorithms and transformations, proofs and complex numbers.
+Year 12 Unit 3 The content includes the study of complex numbers, polar form of a complex number, functions, vector equation of a line, vectors in three dimensions, systems of linear equations and vector calculus.
+Unit 4 The content includes the study of differentiation and integration techniques and applications, differential equations, simple harmonic motion and sample means.
+Mathematics ATAR Courses - TEA Bonus Curtin University, Edith Cowan University, Murdoch University and The University of Western Australia have recently announced the introduction of a Tertiary Entrance Aggregate bonus to encourage students to undertake the more challenging Mathematics ATAR course options, Mathematics Methods and Mathematics Specialist.
 The bonus will apply to the calculation of the Tertiary Entrance Aggregate (TEA) from 2017 onwards.
 10% of the final scaled score/s in Mathematics Methods ATAR and Mathematics Specialist ATAR will be added to the TEA, from which the ATAR is derived.
 Bonuses from both courses may be counted and will apply even if the scaled scores from the courses are not one of the student's best four scores.
 Please note: The Bonus mark is applied to your TEA aggregate.
 This is quite different from your final ATAR score.
 If you only have one of the Math courses selected the net effect on your ATAR could typically be 2-3 points.
-Mathematics ATAR Courses - Unacceptable Combination Rules Unacceptable combination rules will apply to Mathematics ATAR courses: - Mathematics Applications ATAR and Mathematics Methods ATAR will become an unacceptable combination. - Mathematics Applications ATAR and Mathematics Specialist ATAR will also become an unacceptable combination. - Only one scaled score from the unacceptable combination can be used in the calculation of the ATAR.
+Mathematics ATAR Courses - Unacceptable Combination Rules Unacceptable combination rules will apply to Mathematics ATAR courses: - Mathematics Applications ATAR and Mathematics Specialist ATAR are an unacceptable combination. - Only one scaled score from the unacceptable combination can be used in the calculation of the ATAR.
 Scores from Mathematics Methods ATAR and Mathematics Specialist ATAR may both be used in the calculation of the ATAR.
+However, for the students taking Mathematics Applications, Mathematics Methods and Mathematics Specialist only two of these subjects will be used in the calculation of the ATAR